mesoform/amazon-sagemaker-mlflow-fargate/README.md

 ![](media/mlflow-interface.png)

 **N.B:** In this diagram above, the load balancer is launched on a public subnet and is internet facing.
-In the stack from this repo, the load balancer is an internal network load balancer, so can only be access from within the private subnet.
+In the stack from this repo, security groups are configured to only allow access to mlflow from within the vpc, and from an IP specified with the `AccessIp` parameter.